landoscar/landoscar/README.md

 Yes, We are deadass called the Highway Patrol Collective.
 Mainly because of the amount of Police cruiser headmates we have.

+DO NOT ASSOCIATE ME WITH : Regiments, SRA, Madlabs, Any SRA Affiliated laboratories.
+I do not want contact with any of those people in the mentioned.

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Actively Diagnosed with OSDD , Only thing you get to know about us is whos fronting and their pronouns .

 ![](https://komarev.com/ghpvc/?username=ELLERN4TE&color=000000&label=ARRESTS&style=for-the-badge)